societa-astronomica-g-v-schiaparelli/dew_heater_bands_controller/README.md

 ## Prerequisites, installation and detail of the implementation in Mascioni dome

-Tested on Raspberry Pi 4 with Ubuntu Server 20.04.
+Tested on Raspberry Pi 4 with Ubuntu Server 20.04 and Ubuntu Server 22.04.

 Install the following packages: